 To be further discussed: whether to send a specific Femto indication in the NG: Initial UE message, from NR Femto to enable control of sending Allowed PNI NPN List or not.

+3.4 IP version selection

+Proposal 6: RAN3 to discuss the following proposal for IP version selection.

+Option1: avoid the IP version selection for UP at NR femto GW.
+(R3-253346)

+Option2: When NR Femto GW is deployed, the Femto GW may perform IP version selection for NG-U transport by implementation.
+No stage 3 impact.
+(R3-253741)

 References